sandya3236/pull-request-practicee/README.md

+pull-request-practicee
-"#Pull Request Practice\n\nThis repository is for practicing the GitHub pull request workflow.
+This repository is for practicing the GitHub pull requests workflow.